Zalewa/adfotg/README.md

 This will:

-1. Add 'adfotg' system user to Raspbian and allow this user a password-less sudo privilege.
+1. Add 'adfotg' system user to Raspberry Pi OS and allow this user a password-less sudo privilege.
 2. Create adfotg's default config file in `/etc/adfotg.conf`.
 3. Create adfotg's base directory at `/var/lib/adfotg`.